Seeing the big picture

 Sustainable Sediment Management Story (North Queensland Bulk Ports)

-Infographics & Illustrations – words and pictures for people I use a range of drawing techniques to help people ‘picture their ideas’ from creating infographics and illustrations to telling animated stories through digital drawings and animations.
-Infographics are like mini ‘visual stories‘ combining text and graphics to visually communicate often complex issues, data and/or information. … Continue reading Infographics & Illustrations
+Infographics & Illustrations – words and pictures for people I love to live my life in colour and help others to live a colourful life through my visual storytelling.
+I use a range of drawing techniques to help people ‘picture their ideas‘ from creating infographics and illustrations to telling animated stories through hand drawn digital … Continue reading Infographics & Illustrations

-Indigenous fisheries & science As a Graphic Recorder for the Commonwealth Scientific and Industrial Research Organisation (CSIRO) I work with the Torres Strait Tropical Rock Lobster Fishery stakeholders in their science and training workshops.
-Graphic recording is a great way to engage with the Torres Strait stakeholders around their science and training needs, and they even jumped … Continue reading Indigenous communities
+Indigenous fisheries & science As a Graphic Recorder I was invited by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) to work with the Torres Strait Tropical Rock Lobster Fishery stakeholders in their science and training workshops.
+Graphic recording is a great way to engage with stakeholders, particularly around their fishery science and training needs.
+I have … Continue reading Indigenous communities

 “Drawing out ideas” with Business and Industry I am very fortunate to be able to “picture ideas” with some of the most innovative and world class businesses and industries.
 My visual storytelling approach helps business and industry to draw out their ideas and visualise their goals.
 You can see how my graphic recording below also … Continue reading Business & Industry